-- Open all taps, shower controls and shower rose on/off controls, lift ceramic ball mixer tap levers in central position to allow both the hot and cold water to drain. - For Aquasmart system open valves and run pump to drain system. - Remove shower heads - a) To remove shower heads, unscrew by hand, then shake out and store in a dry place.) - Disconnect flexible hose from bottom of filter connection to drain thoroughly.
+- Open all taps, shower controls and shower rose on/off controls, lift ceramic ball mixer tap levers in central position to allow both the hot and cold water to drain. - Remove shower heads - a) To remove shower heads, unscrew by hand, then shake out and store in a dry place.) - Disconnect flexible hose from bottom of filter connection to drain thoroughly.
 (Pageant only). - The submersible pump should be shaken out and stored in a dry place. - Open drain plug on water heater.